xavier-orcutt/FlatironCleaner/README.md

 ## Overview

 Each cancer type has its own dedicated data processor class (e.g., `DataProcessorUrothelial`).
 These classes contain specialized functions for cleaning specific Flatiron CSV files, with cleaning rules tailored to each cancer type and aligned with an index date of interest.
-Key features of these fucntion include automated validation checks, standardized variable naming conventions, and consistent handling of missing data.
 Available functions include:

 - `process_demographics()`: Cleans Demographics.csv
 - `process_ecog()`: Cleans ECOG.csv